-Obtain further specialist information (with informed consent) via the Occupational Health services.

-- Arrange for the student to undertake work experience/ observation/assessment.
-In some cases this may best be arranged in a clinical skills laboratory. - Arrange for the student to visit our placement provider.
+- Obtain further specialist information (with informed consent). - Arrange for the student to undertake work experience/ observation/assessment.
+In some cases this may best be arranged in a clinical skills laboratory.

-The intention is for all involved and most especially the potential student to explore the situation in depth and, where necessary, consider the feasibility of making reasonable adjustment/s.
-In the rare case where a significant impairment may preclude the student from meeting the core competencies they will be advised appropriately.
-The intention is that the student will recognise that the decision has been taken after very careful consideration (see note re decision to refuse student a place on page 4) and will give all applicants the opportunity to consider any available alternatives.
+The intention is for all involved and most especially the potential student to explore the situation in depth and, where necessary, consider the feasibility of making reasonable adjustment.
+In the rare cases where a significant impairment may preclude the student from meeting the core competencies they will be advised appropriately.
+The intention is that the student will recognise that the decision has been taken after very careful consideration (see note re decision to refuse student a place on page 4) and will give them the opportunity to consider alternatives.